JUDGING WESTERN AUSTRALIA REVENUES 1881-1965

 Colourless embossed duty stamps found on cheques: Three different patterns are known and a selection should be shown.

 Impressed duty stamps: 1905 and 1907 values 1d to £100 known and a good representation should be shown.
 An 11/3d [fig 6] is recorded by ‘Dzelme’ as never being used.
 This is wrong – 4 copies are recorded and a copy if shown should be rewarded.
 Scarlet shades appear scarce and should be shown.
 Between c.1946 a £200 & £500 value was added to the series and should be shown.
-The £1000, £2000 and £5000 are not recorded in private hands.
+The £1000, £2000 and £5000 are only recorded as proofs in private hands.
 A good selection including the £500 should be shown.
 Plenty of usage is available and should be shown.

 Highlights to look for: